Google has removed this application from the Play Store, if you have it installed, delete it!

 Cybersecurity experts have discovered a new threat on the Google Play Store.
-You’d better delete this app if it’s still on your mobile.
+You better delete this app if it’s still on your mobile.

 Cybersecurity researchers at CheckPoint Research have discovered a new threat spread through Google Play Store, which could have endangered hundreds of people.